BroderickMitchell/WorkRight-HRIS/docs/azure-deployment.md

 # Azure deployment checklist

 The WorkRight HRIS API can be hosted on Azure App Service or Azure Container Apps.
 Use this runbook to verify that the Azure environment is complete before promoting a build.
-The checklist assumes the App Service plan and Azure SQL Database are already provisioned.
+The checklist assumes the App Service plan and Azure Database for PostgreSQL Flexible Server are already provisioned.

 ## Platform resources to provision